Digital verification solutions for Carbon Markets could fast-track climate action

 This article was writen by Christian Yonkers and first published in Sustainable Brands

 A recent Innovate4Climate workshop focused on technology’s role in improving carbon accounting verification processes.
-SustainCERT and INFRAS explored how digitization will revolutionize emissions-reductions verification in both voluntary and compliance markets.
+SustainCERT and INFRAS explored how digitization will revolutionize emissions-reduction verification in both the voluntary and compliance markets.

-The world is seeing rapid automation, thanks to algorithms and artificial intelligence; but in the carbon-offset space, PDFs and spreadsheets are still king.
-It’s surprising that such an important space still relies on number-crunching to generate offsets.
+The world is seeing rapid automation, thanks to algorithms and artificial intelligence.
+However, in the carbon offset space, PDFs and spreadsheets are still king.
+It’s surprising that such an important space still heavily relies on number-crunching to generate offsets.
 Under this manual process, good verification and issuance is necessarily a tedious process to avoid inaccuracies, but it’s also notoriously inefficient.

-Thankfully, the emergence of digital monitoring, reporting and verification (DMRV) is creating higher-quality offsets in a fraction of the time.
+Thankfully, the emergence of digital monitoring, reporting, and verification (DMRV) is creating higher-quality offsets in a fraction of the time.
 A May 25 Innovate4Climate workshop focused on technology’s role in improving carbon accounting verification processes.
-Carbon impact verification organization SustainCERT, consultants INFRAS, carbon standards and a project developer explored how digitization will revolutionize emissions-reductions verification in both voluntary and compliance markets.
+Carbon impact verification organization SustainCERT, consultants INFRAS, carbon standards, and a project developer explored how digitization will revolutionize emissions-reduction verification in both voluntary and compliance markets.

 What is DMRV?

-The concept behind DMRV is beautifully simple: As long as the data is input correctly into a system that is 100 percent verified, anything that comes out of the verified platform is pure as gold.
+The concept behind DMRV is simple: as long as the data is input correctly into a system that is 100 percent verified, anything that comes out of the verified platform is accurate.
 It’s a process of validating steps, not every single keystroke — thus, vastly increasing efficiency and offset turnaround.

 SustainCERT is moving from a process that is 100 percent manual to one that is 80 percent digital.
 The remaining 20 percent of the process will be spent verifying the system itself.
 This will shift the industry away from project-by-project verification to platform verification — a process that feeds data directly into a verifier, which automatically ensures the data meets offset standards.
 If it does, a digital offset is automatically generated.